Office project training program. Microsoft Project Online Training

 • Develop a project budget in MS Project

-• Use tools to analyze options for project implementation
+• Use tools for analyzing project implementation options

 Course trainers

-• - Head of Oil and Gas Projects Department PM Expert
+• — Head of the Oil and Gas Projects Department at PM Expert

 We recommend reading